 The faculty and staff interact regularly through physics faculty meetings, seminars, case conferences, quarterly departmental faculty meetings, hospital or medical school committee meetings, Physics Residency Committee meetings, and annual retreats of the Department’s faculty.

-For an estimated Program capacity of 6 residents and a planned 12 radiation oncology physics faculty, our resident to faculty ratio is approximately 1:2.
+For an estimated Program capacity of 8 residents and 30 radiation oncology physics faculty, our resident to faculty ratio is approximately 1:4.

 The Physics Residency Program provides a large, common office space for physics residents in the lower level of the Center for Advanced Medicine.
 Each resident will be assigned to a cubicle including a desk, file cabinet and bookcase, computer terminal connected to LAN, telephone access, and standard office supplies.
 Residents have access to departmental copying equipment.
 The Physics residents are also provided with a library account for electronic access to journals and journal searches (Medline, OVID).

 Ample space is available for resident advisory meetings, didactic lectures, exams, seminars, and oral examinations.
 Three meeting rooms/classrooms are in the department.
 They each contain whiteboards, LCD video projectors, and computer or computer connections for LCD projection.
-Additional conference rooms are available in the SCC if needed.
+Additional conference rooms are available on campus if needed.

 The residents have access to a myriad of laboratory and shop facilities including: (1) a dosimetry instrumentation lab in the physics research area; (2) a brachytherapy lab in the Brachytherapy Suite; and (3) other research labs and offices in the Clinical Science Research Building.
 Residents submit work orders to a campus machine shop as required.
 In all, the availability of dosimetry and clinical treatment areas and equipment is more than adequate to serve the needs of the residency training program.
 Procedures are in place that (1) allow the resident reasonable access time to clinical equipment, (2) provide residents sufficient training and technical support to ensure safe and proper use of equipment, and (3) to ensure equipment is left in the proper state for clinical use.

 Treatment planning and external beam delivery equipment utilized in the training program include 7 Varian (incl.
-2 Trilogy units and 2 True Beam), Gamma Knife planning and delivery, a therapeutic x-ray unit, 2 Philips Brilliance CT-simulators (16-slice-large and 64-slice-small “bore”), a 3.2T MRI simulator capable of HiFu, 26 Pinnacle TP workstations, and Varian Eclipse workstations.
+2 Trilogy units, 2 True Beam, and 1 Edge), Gamma Knife planning and delivery, a therapeutic x-ray unit, 2 Philips Brilliance CT-simulators (16-slice-large and 64-slice-small “bore”), a 1.5T MRI simulator capable of HiFu, 26 Pinnacle TP workstations, and Varian Eclipse workstations.

-We have the world’s 1st compact, single room proton machine from Mevion Medical Systems.
-Testing began clinical start up in December of 2013.
-In addition we began treatment with the world’s first combination real-time MRI and IMRT system from ViewRay.
+We have the world’s first compact, single room proton machine from Mevion Medical Systems that began clinical use in December of 2013, and recently completed their 500th patient treatment.
+In 2014, we began treatment with the world’s first combination real-time MRI and IMRT system from ViewRay.
 The founder and Chief Scientific Officer is a former resident.
 Specialized equipment and features include the DMLC-IMRT delivery, linac and Gamma Knife stereotactic radio-surgery/therapy, and image guidance provided by on-board x-ray imaging, portal photon imaging, video surface imaging, internal transponders for tracking, and kV-CT systems.
 Clinical rotations are also provided within our HDR, LDR, prostate seed, and radiopharmaceutical program, including image guided interstitial, intracavitary and surface implant planning and delivery.

 External beam treatment machines